aig-upf/docker-images/starter-kit/README.md

 [![](https://images.microbadger.com/badges/image/aigupf/starter-kit.svg)](https://microbadger.com/images/aigupf/starter-kit "")

-This directory contains the Docker definition for an image with a number of planners, planning domains and planning tools ready to be used.
+This directory contains the Docker definition for an image with a number of planners, planning domains and planning tools compiled and ready to be used.

 ## Available Tools